Effective Date: January 10, 2019

 Right to Data Portability:

-To the extent that we use your personal data for the performance of the employment contract and that Personal Data is processed by automatic means, you have the right to receive all such personal data that you have provided to us in a structured, commonly used and machine-readable format, and also to require us to transmit it to another data controller where this is technically feasible.
+In certain circumstances, you may be entitled to receive your data in a structured, commonly used and machine-readable format, and also to require us to transmit it to another data controller where this is technically feasible.

 Right to Object